penguinite/iniplus/README.md

 TL;DR iniplus **can** break compatability, if you don't like this then use one of the following methods to import iniplus.

-(`0.3.3` is a placeholder, plate it with your own version obviously.)
+(`0.3.3` is a placeholder, replace it with your own version obviously.)

 ```nim
 requires "iniplus ^= 0.3.3" # This is the recommended way to import iniplus